sergio11/shopaholic_ecommerce_platform/README.md

 It provided essential knowledge and a solid starting point.
 Since then, I have significantly enhanced and expanded the project, improving it with new features and a deeper understanding of modern web technologies.
 I am especially grateful for the insights shared by Jonathan Goyes on NestJS, which have greatly influenced my approach to building robust applications.

+This app, **Shopaholic**, includes images and resources designed by [Freepik](https://www.freepik.com).
+We would like to thank Freepik for their incredible design resources.
+The images used in the app are provided with attribution, as required by Freepik's licensing terms.
+For more information on Freepik's resources, visit [www.freepik.com](https://www.freepik.com).

 <p align="center">
   <img src="https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white" />
   <img src="https://img.shields.io/badge/Visual_Studio_Code-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white" />